ThorstenHeck/opnsense/readme.md

 it will ask you to enter a working directory and use this to setup a SSH-Key Pair in given directory under $WORKDIR/.ssh

-You can skip the SSH-Key creation with the "--skip_ssh" parameter but to make the setup script work out of the box you have to copy a valid SSH-Key into the working directory.
+You can skip the SSH-Key creation with the "-s" parameter but to make the setup script work out of the box you have to copy a valid SSH-Key into the working directory.

-    bash hetzner_setup.sh --skip_ssh
+    bash hetzner_setup.sh -s

 Thats it, now you can create a new Server from the opnsense image and access opnsense via the WebGUI or SSH.